Nebraska prisons seek crackdown on out-of-control contraband

 Nebraska Department of Correctional Services Director Scott Frakes said he asked the National Guard, Lincoln police and the Nebraska State Patrol to assist so the searches could be conducted without pulling correctional staffers from other prisons.

-A small number of staffers and visitors are responsible for the contraband, including one visitor who hid drugs in the folds of his fat and another who concealed a 10-inch piece of sharpened metal in his rectum, Frakes said.
+A small number of staffers and visitors are responsible for the contraband, including one visitor who hid drugs in the folds of his fat, Frakes said.
+Frakes said inmates and visitors constantly find creative ways to hide contraband.
+In his previous prison job in Washington, he said he encountered one inmate who concealed a 10-inch (25-centimeter) piece of sharpened metal in his rectum.

 “I’ve seen the X-rays, and I shake my head,” he said.

-Note: This article has been updated to correct comments attributed to Nebraska’s corrections director about an inmate with a sharpened metal object hidden in a body cavity.
-A corrections department spokeswoman says Director Scott Frakes was referring to an experience from a previous job in Washington state, and that incident involved an inmate, not a visitor.